 - Complete the reviews using the Perinatal Mortality Review Tool, whilst there is capacity to do so.

-In response to the current situation, it has also been agreed that the 10% uplift to the Clinical Negligence Scheme for Trusts (CNST) for the maternity incentive scheme will not be collected from April 2020 for the year 2020/2021.
+It has also been agreed that the 10% uplift to the Clinical Negligence Scheme for Trusts (CNST) for the MIS will not be collected from April 2020 for the year 2020/2021.
 The remainder of the notified CNST contribution will be collected as normal.
-NHS Resolution’s Finance team will make the practical arrangements to adjust the collect.
+Our Finance team will make the practical arrangements to adjust the collect.
 Please refer to your trust’s contribution notice for details.

-We appreciate the unprecedented challenges at present, and would like to thank you for all of your hard work and efforts both with the current situation and in working towards the maternity incentive scheme safety actions.
+We appreciate the unprecedented challenges at present, and would like to thank you for all of your hard work and efforts both with the current situation and in working towards the MIS safety actions.